colliery-io/graphqlite/.metis/archived/strategies/NULL/initiatives/GQLITE-I-0025/tasks/GQLITE-T-0049.md

 initiative_id: GQLITE-I-0025
 ---

-# Migrate remaining clauses (WITH, CREATE, DELETE, SET, MERGE)
+# Migrate transform_match.c to unified sql_builder

 *This template includes sections for various types of tasks.
 Delete sections that don't apply to your specific use case.*